vasilakisfil/Introspected-REST/README.md

 We want to embrace even the simplest APIs and allow them to provide the elements of REST that need, yet being easy to impelement and backwards compatible.
-The key thing here is backwards compatibility, because it allows you to incrementally add REST HATOAS incrementally.
+The key thing here is backwards compatibility, because it allows you to incrementally add REST HATEOAS incrementally.

 In this Manifesto we will try to kill Roy's model.
 It gave us great insights but let's be pragmatic: it will never work out.

-We need to **be brave enough and move on**: Roy's HATOEAS-based REST model can be declared as deprecated.
+We need to **be brave enough and move on**: Roy's HATEOAS-based REST model can be declared as deprecated.

 Introspected REST is an alternative backwards compatible API.
 No breaking changes are needed.